Are you ready to get started? Choose your package, and we will begin today!

 How to submit your essay for the paid service

-If you are serious and would like to have real, focused, and personalized help writing your personal statement please choose your level of service and submit your payment below.
+If you are serious and would like to have real, focused, and personalized help writing your personal statement, please choose your level of service and submit your payment below.

-After you have submitted your payment, you will be redirected to the submissions page where you can send us your essay as well as any special instructions.
+After you have submitted your payment, you will be redirected to the submissions page, where you can send us your essay as well as any special instructions.
 We will contact you immediately upon receipt of your payment and essay so we may begin work right away.

 Pricing is as follows:

-Choose your plan then click "Buy Now" to submit your essay and we will get started right away!
+Choose your plan, then click "Buy Now" to submit your essay, and we will get started right away!

-Every purchase includes a FREE digital copy of our new 100-page eBook How to Write Your Physician Assistant Personal Statement, Our 101 PA School Admission Essays e-book, the expert panel audiobook, and companion workbook.
+Every purchase includes a FREE digital copy of our new 100-page eBook, How to Write Your Physician Assistant Personal Statement, Our 101 PA School Admission Essays e-book, the expert panel audiobook, and companion workbook.
 This is a $65 value included for free with your purchase.

 All credit card payments are processed via PayPal over a secure HTTPS server.
-Once your payment is processed you will be immediately redirected back to the essay submission page.
-There you will submit your essay along with some biographical info and all suggestions or comments you choose to provide.
+Once your payment is processed, you will be immediately redirected back to the essay submission page.
+There, you will submit your essay along with some biographical info and all suggestions or comments you choose to provide.
 You will receive immediate confirmation that your essay has been securely transmitted as well as your personal copy of "How to Write Your Physician Assistant Personal Statement."
 Contact [email protected] if you have any questions, comments, or problems - I am available 24/7.

-The hourly service includes your original edit and one-on-one time over Google Drive, it is simple to add more time if necessary, but you may be surprised at what a difference just a single edit can make.
+The hourly service includes your original edit and one-on-one time over Google Drive.
+It is simple to add more time if necessary, but you may be surprised at what a difference just a single edit can make.
 We find our four-hour service to be the most effective in terms of time for follow-up and full collaboration.
-We are open to reduced rate add-ons to suit your individual needs.
+We are open to reduced-rate add-ons to suit your individual needs.

 Writing and Revision